 It is likely that after your transplant your sex life will be affected in some way.
 Tiredness, anxiety and lack of interest can often be the reason.
-It is likely that once your energy levels return to normal so too will your sex drive (libido).
+It is likely that once your energy levels return to normal so will your sex drive (libido).
 If your platelets or white cells are low, ask your nurse for advice about having sex.
 Your nurse can help and support with issues affecting your sex life or close relationships.

 Even though you are likely to be infertile after the high-dose chemotherapy, there is no guarantee that it will happen.
 Research suggests that a small number of patients can recover fertility after a transplant.
 It is important to use reliable contraception such as a condom after chemotherapy to avoid pregnancy.
 This is because the drugs might harm a developing baby.
-Your doctor or nurse will advise you to use reliable contraception for a few months afterwards.
+Your doctor or nurse will advise you to use reliable contraception for a time afterwards.

-Skin care
+Skin and nail care

 After high-dose chemotherapy your skin may be extra sensitive, especially to sunlight.
-Continue to use non-perfumed soaps and bodywashes for the first few weeks after the transplant.
-Take care in the sun: Cover up, wear a total sunblock (at least factor 50) and hat to avoid sunburn for at least 6 months after the transplant.
-Wearing a hat until your hair regrows is also important to protect your scalp, as this area will burn very quickly.
+Continue to use non-perfumed soaps, body washes and moisturisers for the first few weeks after the transplant.

+Take care in the sun.
+Cover up, wear a total sunblock (at least factor 50) and hat to avoid sunburn.
+You will get sunburn very easily for at least 6 months after the transplant.
+Wearing a hat to protect your scalp until your hair regrows is also important, as this area will burn very quickly.
 You may also notice that your nails are ridged or drier than usual.
 Again, this is a side-effect of your chemotherapy and will clear up soon.
+Moisturise your skin regularly using non-perfumed creams and lotions.